KathyReid/osdc-2015-presentation/transcript.md

 ### Classes within open source

-So, putting some of these tools together, let's explore what skill trees might look like for different types of roles in open source.
+So, putting some of these tools together, let's explore what skill trees and character classes might look like.

+## Defending your character

+## Building up your professional posse

+- SLIDE: Professional Posse

+### Mentorship vs Sponsorship

+- [ ] Need to do some research here on mentorship vs sponsorship

+## Avoiding real life dragons and dungeons

-##
+## Reference List

+- [ ] Need to include reference list here